litalshl/crawler/README.md

 # Scalability

-For scalable use, it is recommended to deploy each component on a seperate container and change the urls queue to Kafka topic.
+For scalable use, it is recommended to deploy each component on a separate container and change the urls set to Kafka topic.
+Components are: Seeder, Scrapper and Downolader.

+The Downloader will be the consumer of the urls topic and the Seeder and Scrapper will be the producers.

+Each component could then scale horizontally and limitations to number of concurrent connections could be met by limiting the number of container instances.

+For large seed files, it might be beneficial to split the file between the Seeder instances.

 # Issues to fix:

+1. Concurency should be improved or moved to a scalable solution (see Scalbility section above.
+The application doesn't currently satisfy the concurrent connections requirement
-1. Urls set has duplicates when there's a query string e.g. http://www.pmichaud.com/wiki/Pm/HomePage?action=edit and http://www.pmichaud.com/wiki/Pm/HomePage?action=diff
+2. Urls set has duplicates when there's a query string e.g. http://www.pmichaud.com/wiki/Pm/HomePage?action=edit and http://www.pmichaud.com/wiki/Pm/HomePage?action=diff
-2. Need to add tests - units and integration tests based on the description below.
+3. Need to add tests - units and integration tests based on the description below.
-3. Some urls content are not saved in DB with TypeError
+4. Some urls content are not saved in DB with TypeError
-4. Scrapper sometimes has KeyError exception
+5. Scrapper sometimes has KeyError exception

 # Tests to perform: